 git rebase master

-You can remove the files that are not necessary to optimise your local repository.
-Type the following:
+You can remove the files that are not necessary to optimize your local repository and compress file revisions to save space.

 git gc